Professor Molchanov current position

 Review of Professor Molchanov

-MV Professor Molchanov ("Профессор Молчанов") is a polar expedition cruise ship owned by Roshydromet Arkhangelsk (Hydrometeorological and Environmental Monitoring Centre, Russia) and occasionally operated under charter by Oceanwide Expeditions.
-The vessel is Russia-flagged and registered in Arkhangelsk.
+The 1982-built MV Professor Molchanov ("Профессор Молчанов") is a polar expedition cruise ship owned by Roshydromet Arkhangelsk (Russia's Hydrometeorological and Environmental Monitoring Centre).

 One of the Arctic expedition ships, MS Molchanov is a Russian ice-strengthened oceanographic research vessel also operated as a cruise ship.
-The vessel was built in Finland for the Soviet Union (USSR) in 1983.
+The vessel was built in Turku Finland for the USSR-Soviet Union in 1983.
 Today, it is converted to a passenger shipping vessel in order to serve the small ship expedition cruising market.
 Sisterships are the same-designed Russian research vessels (cruise ships) Professor Molchanov, Professor Khromov (Spirit of Enderby), Akademik Shuleykin (Polar Pioneer), Akademik Shokalskiy

-Launched on December 28, 1982, this ship is named after the radiosonde inventor and meteorologist Pavel Alexandrovich Molchanov (1893-1941) and was christened on the scientist's 90th anniversary.
+Launched on December 28, 1982, this boat is named after the radiosonde inventor and meteorologist Pavel Alexandrovich Molchanov (1893-1941) and was christened on the scientist's 90th anniversary.
 Between January 26, 1983, and September 7, 1991, the Molchanov ship was used for oceanographic and polar research, making a total of 34 research expeditions.
 Among those were the following global hydrology expeditions (held by the Murmansk Hydrometeorological Administration):

 - 1984 (from April 28 to June 10) - the itinerary route was through the Norwegian Sea, the North Sea, northeast Atlantic Ocean, Barents Sea

 - 1989 (from September 19 to November 30) - the itinerary route was through North Atlantic Ocean, Greenland Sea, Norwegian Sea, Barents Sea

 - 1989-1990 (December 12 to February 22) - the itinerary route was through South Atlantic Ocean, Norwegian Sea, Barents Sea, North Sea, North Atlantic Ocean

 MS Molchanov cruise itinerary program offers Arctic expedition voyages.